 Note it is important to carefully select your attorney in the first place.

 Do I have to register my Power of Attorney?

 Yes.
 Only if your attorney is going to sell, mortgage, lease or deal with your real estate, otherwise it is not necessary.

-Register in NSW at the Land and Property information.
-A registered Power of Attorney will be:
+You can also register in NSW at the Land and Property information.
+They will be:

 Enduring Powers of Attorney made outside NSW

 NSW recognises Enduring Powers of Attorney made in other states or territories if they comply with the relevant legal requirements of that state.
 Powers of Attorney made overseas cannot be used in NSW.
-Legal advice should be sorted to confirm your Power of Attorney’s validity.
+Legal advice should be sorted to confirm your appointment’s validity.

 Enduring Powers of Attorney made inside NSW